netscout2001/ha-filaman-system/README.md

 ```
 https://github.com/netscout2001/ha-filaman-system
 ```
-1. [Add the repository][repository] to your Home Assistant add-ons.
+1. Add the repositoryto your Home Assistant add-ons.
 2. Install the **Filaman System** add-on.
 3. Start the add-on.
 4. Access the WebUI at: `http://<HOME_ASSISTANT_HOST>:<PORT:8000>`.